machingclee/2025-10-15-egui-experiment/README.md

 A desktop application for managing shell scripts organized in folders, built with Rust and egui.

 More discussion on the project architecture will be explained in my future blog post.
-I have intended to manage the application state by means of Domain Driven Design methodology.
+I have intended to manage the application (backend) state by means of Commands and Events for better separation of concerns.

-As desktop application is a ***mix*** of frontend and backend application, I have also use "redux-like" architecture to manage the UI state.
+As desktop application is a ***mix*** of frontend and backend application, I have also used "redux-like" architecture to manage the UI state.
 Fortunately rust has built-in mechanism for channel and messaging between threads.

 ## Features